Tutorial 14: HuggingFace Integration

 Parity with PyTorch

-Every architecture and task head has an _live integration test that asserts max_abs_diff <= 1e-5 on a pinned checkpoint against the HuggingFace Python reference.
-Observed values on the reference host:
+Every architecture and task head has an _live integration test that asserts bit-exact agreement against the HuggingFace Python reference (max_abs_diff <= 1e-5 by default) on a pinned checkpoint.
+Same matrix that verify-matrix runs end-to-end:

 Run the parity gates locally: